pactflow/docs.pactflow.io/website/docs/docs/workshops/introduction/readme.md

 Time:        1.03s
 Ran all test suites.
 ```

+If you encounter failing tests after running `npm test --prefix consumer`, make sure that the current branch is `step2`.

 Meanwhile, our provider team has started building out their API in parallel.
 Let's run our website against our provider (you'll need two terminals to do this):